-Dr. Mark Peters is Argonne's Associate Laboratory Director for the lab's Energy Engineering and Systems Analysis Directorate (EESA), which is responsible for Argonne’s programs in energy research—including energy storage, renewable energy, energy efficiency and nuclear energy—and national security.
+Dr. Mark Peters is Argonne's Associate Laboratory Director for the lab's Energy and Global Security directorate, which includes Argonne’s programs in energy research—including energy storage, renewable energy, energy efficiency and nuclear energy—and national security.

 As a recognized expert in nuclear fuel cycle technologies and nuclear waste management, Dr. Peters is called upon frequently to provide expert testimony to Congress and to advise in formulation of policies for nuclear fuel cycles, nonproliferation and nuclear waste disposal.

 Previously, Dr. Peters served as the Deputy Laboratory Director for Programs, the Deputy Associate Laboratory Director for the Energy Sciences and Engineering Directorate at Argonne and managed the integration of the Laboratory’s extensive energy-related research and development portfolio.
 Dr. Peters was also responsible for the development of new program opportunities at the Laboratory, particularly in the areas of energy storage, nuclear energy, nuclear safety, and waste management.
 He served as an expert advisor to the DOE Advanced Fuel Cycle Initiative (AFCI) and as the AFCI National Campaign Director for Waste Forms and Used Fuel Disposition.